 If the artefact is considered irrelevant and no longer valid for use the responsible CMB must issue a plan for how and when the component will be removed from the Peppol Architectural Framework which shall include provisions allowing existing users, if any, to terminate their use of the component.

-An artefact defined as mandatory for use in a Peppol Service Domain may not be removed for use.
+An artefact defined as mandatory for use in a Peppol Service Domain cannot be removed for use.

 Upon completion of the plan for removal, the artefact shall no longer appear within the Peppol Architectural Framework and its further use shall be prevented by suitable means.

-Minimum time for consultation and implementation
+Minimum Time for Consultation and Implementation

 General Provisions

-The table below defines the minimum time that must be allocated for:
+The following table defines the minimum time that must be allocated for;

-consultation with relevant communities on proposals for changes to an existing technical artefact as outlined in section 2.2.2.2 point 3 above, and
+consultation with relevant communities on proposals for changes to an existing technical artefact as outlined in section 2.4.3, and

-implicated actors to implement (migrate to) a new release of an existing technical artefact as outlined in section 2.2.5 point 2a above.
+implicated actors to implement (migrate to) a new release of an existing technical artefact as outlined in section 2.5.3.